 Merchant Circle is another popular local directory that allows businesses to add or claim free listings with extended descriptions, profile pictures and links to their websites.
 It also offers free basic statistics about your listing such as what keywords drive traffic to your listing.

 It also shows you the number of visitors your listing has received in the last thirty days compared to an average business and the top business in your category on Merchant Circle.
 You can click on the “who is this?” link to find out who the leader in your category is to learn more about your competitor’s local marketing strategy.

 Superpages allows businesses to add or claim free listings that include an extended description of their business, multiple categories, a listing of products and services, one related business image and a link to their website.
-You can add or claim your business listing here.

 Yellow Pages allows businesses to add or claim free listings that include an extended description of their business, multiple categories and a link.
 You can also add additional photos for the business listing.